-Private automobiles are the biggest source of transport-related GHG emissions.
-Until cities become less car-centric and more multi-modal in their residents’ transport choices, cars need to be cleaner and greener.
-Over their lifetime, electric vehicles produce far less global warming pollution than their gasoline counterparts – and they’re getting cleaner.
+Private automobiles are the biggest source of transportation-related GHG emissions.
+Until cities become less car-centric and more multimodal in their residents’ transportation choices, cars need to be cleaner and greener.
+Over their lifetime, electric vehicles produce far less global-warming pollution than their gasoline counterparts – and they’re getting cleaner.

 According to the Union of Concerned Scientists, “EVs generate half the emissions of a conventional car over the course of its life.”

 With declining battery costs and tougher fuel economy and pollution standards, automakers are stepping up their game in all-electric models.
-Ford Motor Company announced in 2018 that it would more than double spending on electrified vehicles, spending USD 11 billion to bring 40 electrified vehicle models to market by 2022.
+Ford Motor Company announced in 2018 that it would more than double spending on electrified vehicles, spending $11 billion to bring 40 electrified vehicle models to market by 2022.